Partido Demokratiko Pilipino: Ideology and platform

-PDP–Laban is a "centre-left" or "left-wing" party generally described as a democratic socialist, social-democratic, and populist party.
-They also have federalist tendencies.
+Historically, PDP–Laban claimed to be a centre-left or left-wing party that describes itself as a democratic socialist, social-democratic, and populist party.
+In spite of this, the party is seen as having little to do with the Western concept of democratic socialism.
+According to scholar Joseph Chinyong Liow, PDP-Laban operates as do many Philippine political parties: "weak, ideologically malleable, and often merely vehicles of personal ambitions", centered around Rodrigo Duterte specifically.
+Chinyong Liow describes the synthesis of the party under Duterte of left-wing populist rhetoric, such as poverty reduction and consensus decision-making, and right-wing populist actions, such as the Philippine drug war launched upon Duterte taking office.
+The party has also recently taken influence from the Chinese Communist Party.

+It has adopted a preference for bilateral dialogue with China when it comes to resolving the South China Sea dispute.

+The party also has federalist tendencies.
 The party advocates a transition to a federal, presidential form of government from the current unitary presidential system through a revision of the present 1987 Constitution of the Philippines.
 According to self-published materials, the party seeks a peaceful and democratic way of life characterized by "freedom, solidarity, justice, equity, social responsibility, self-reliance, efficiency and enlightened nationalism".
 It has touted as its five guiding principles the following: theism, authentic humanism, enlightened nationalism, democratic socialism, and consultative and participatory democracy.
 The context of its espoused ideology has been in dispute, however, due to the party's recent pro-China, pro-Russia and North Korea-friendly stance since Duterte's rise in the party.

 Symbols

 From the 1980s, the 'Laban' or 'L' sign was a hand gesture used by the party, along with other members of the UNIDO coalition, which originally supported Corazon Aquino.
 This was done by raising the thumb and index finger over the forehead, forming a letter "L' shape.
 This was popularized during the People Power Revolution.
 During the campaign and presidency of Rodrigo Duterte, the Laban sign fell into disuse within PDP–Laban and was replaced with a clenched fist, a gesture popularized by Duterte.
 The clenched fist was later included in the party's current logo.